-We biked along the lovely riverfront trail every day, discovered wonderful restaurants and cafes, explored the attractive downtown, and enjoyed the relaxed, sunny ambiance of Boise.
+We biked along the lovely riverfront trail every day, discovered wonderful restaurants and cafés, explored the attractive downtown, and enjoyed the relaxed, sunny ambiance of Boise.
 Several times I remarked to Eric, “This is how a city should be.”

-Somehow, Boise has maintained a small town feel, even with a population of more than 200,000.
-Honestly, the city was very different from what we expected—given that it’s the capital of one of the “reddest” states in the country, we assumed it would be much more conservative.
+Somehow, Boise has maintained a small-town feel, even with a population of more than 200,000.
+Honestly, the city was very different from what we expected.
+Given that it’s the capital of one of the “reddest” states in the country, we assumed it would be much more conservative.
 But that’s not the vibe we got.
 There’s a strong commitment to the environment, to human rights, to building healthy and vital communities, and to organic and sustainable practices.
-When we toured the capitol building, I was most impressed by the simple note on a legislator’s desk—in large print, it read, “Do No Harm.”
+When we toured the capitol building, I was most impressed by the simple note on a legislator’s desk.
+In large print, it read, “Do No Harm.”

 Our RV Park backed up to the Boise Greenbelt, making it convenient to hop on our bikes and head into town.
-Any city that makes it easy and enjoyable for people to get around via walking and biking scores big points with us—and the Boise trail system is one of the best we’ve come across in our travels.
+Any city that makes it easy and enjoyable for people to get around via walking and biking scores big points with us.
+The Boise trail system is one of the best we’ve come across in our travels.
 Twenty-five miles of paved trails hug the banks of the Boise River, offering a scenic ride through wildlife habitat and riverside parks, and providing easy access to the city center.
 I even felt comfortable biking the streets of downtown Boise—not something I generally enjoy.

 One of the highlights of our time in Boise was a visit to the Basque Block in the heart of the city.
 Basques originally made their way to Idaho as miners and sheepherders.
 I imagine that they felt comfortable in the golden hills of Idaho, which must have reminded them of the Pyrenees, their homeland that straddles the border between Spain and France.
-Boise has one of the largest Basque populations in the United States, and the Basque Block is a lively community, with a museum, cultural center, and restaurants featuring delicious Basque specialties (paella!).
+Boise has one of the largest Basque populations in the United States.
+The Basque Block is a lively community, with a museum, cultural center, and restaurants featuring delicious Basque specialties (paella!).
 Our dinner at the Basque Market was excellent.

 With more than 50 craft breweries, we narrowed our choice down to Cloud 9 Brewery in the charming North End neighborhood.
 Salted Caramel Stout?
 Yes, please!!
-All of the beer was excellent at this sweet little pub—what makes them stand out from the crowd is their commitment to sustainable, local, and organic beers.
-Their small restaurant shares the same commitment and is equally excellent—on a delightful evening, we enjoyed a perfectly prepared risotto with local salmon, asparagus, and spring peas.
+All of the beer was excellent at this sweet little pub.
+What makes them stand out from the crowd is their commitment to sustainable, local, and organic beers.
+Their small restaurant shares the same commitment and is equally excellent.
+On a delightful evening, we enjoyed a perfectly prepared risotto with local salmon, asparagus, and spring peas.

-About the RV Park:
+About The RV Park:

-Along the Route Bonus Tips:
+Along The Route Bonus Tips:

 Three Island Crossing State Park: Glenn’s Ferry, Idaho

 En route from Angel Creek, Nevada to Boise, we spent one night at Three Island Crossing State Park near Glenn’s Ferry, Idaho.
 This pretty, peaceful park is set along the Snake River, with spacious sites surrounded by shade trades.
-There’s a small museum devoted to the Oregon Trail and a view across the river of the deep wagon ruts carved into the hillside by intrepid pioneers who chose to cross the river here.
+There’s a small museum devoted to the Oregon Trail and a view across the river of the deep wagon ruts carved into the hillside.
+These were made by intrepid pioneers who chose to cross the river here.
 We were wishing we had more time at this lovely park.

 Shoshone Falls: Twin Falls, Idaho

 Known as the Niagara of the West, Shoshone Falls (located at the edge of Twin Falls, Idaho) was on our route to Boise.
 Created by seasonal runoffs from the mighty Snake River, Shoshone is one of the largest natural waterfalls in the United States.
-We stopped for a picnic and a walk—it’s well worth a visit.
+We stopped for a picnic and a walk.
+It’s well worth a visit.